fluxcd/flux/site/helm-integration.md

     git: git@github.com:weaveworks/flux-get-started
     ref: master
     path: charts/ghost
+    timeout: 20
 ```

 In this case, the git repo will be cloned, and the chart will be
 released from the ref given (which defaults to `master`, if not
 supplied).
 Commits to the git repo may result in releases, if they
 update the chart at the path given.

+For larger git repositories you may want to increase the timeout (which
+defaults to `20` seconds when omitted) as the cloning process will take
+more time.

 Note that you will usually need to provide an SSH key to grant access
 to the git repository.
 The example deployment shows how to mount a